kaaproject/kaa/doc/Programming-guide/Key-platform-features/Data-collection/index.md

 ### Adding log record header

-You can use a log appender to configure the log header data.
+You can use a log appender to configure the header data of a log record.

 To do this: